FLGT Investors Have Opportunity to Lead Fulgent Genetics, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-11, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulgent Genetics, Inc. ("Fulgent" or the "Company") (NASDAQ: FLGT).
+17, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulgent Genetics, Inc. ("Fulgent" or the "Company") (NASDAQ: FLGT).

 Class Period: March 22, 2019 – August 4, 2022